leonardmiksa/Model-Predictive-Control/README.md

 - `quadprog` for solving constrained quadratic programs

 Notes:
-- All testing was performed in simulation only.
+- All testing was performed in simulation only
-- The control algorithm was **not implemented on hardware**, but the simulation successfully demonstrated reference tracking and constraint handling.
+- The control algorithm was **not implemented on hardware**, but the simulation successfully demonstrated reference tracking and constraint handling
+- Some corrections and modifications were done on-the-fly, and are extensively described in the last section of the project report

 > 📎 Full project report (in English) is available in the provided PDF file.